Shivanya-Karukuri/CodesMagic/README.md

 into their applications or websites.
 Weather APIs typically provide real-time or historical weather data for a specific location or region, such as temperature, precipitation, wind speed, and humidity.
 Open Weather Map API: provides current weather data, hourly and daily forecasts, and historical weather data.
-** CAMPUS PLACEMENT PROCESS **

-This project is aimed at developing an online application for the Placement Dept. of the college.
-The system is an online application that can be accessed throughout the organization and outside as well with proper login provided.
-This system can be used as an application for the PO (Placement Officer) of the college to manage the student information with regards to placement.
-Students logging should be able to upload their information in the form of a CV.
-Visitors/Company representatives logging in may also access/search any information put up by Students

 ## Let's Connect! 📫